I – Introduction

 Ents: Tree-beings from Fanghorn Forest that help bring down Isengard and Saruman who destroyed much of the forest to make way for his crude industrial complex and war machine.
 The hobbits Merry and Pippin befriend some of the Ents and join in their fight.

 “The Fellowship of the Ring” is also a unity from many elements; it’s a multi-ethnic and multi-racial alliance rallying against their common affliction.
+At this point, it’s still far off, however from this struggle, a new age and a new order will arise.

 III – Events and Places